Introduction WHY JOIN US AT SOLANO COUNTY? COMMITMENT TO SERVICE:

 APPLICANTS WITH DISABILITIES: Qualified individuals with a disability, who are able to perform the essential functions of the job, with or without reasonable accommodation, and need an accommodation during any phase of the recruitment/testing/examination process (as detailed in the "Selection Process"), must complete the following Request for Testing Accommodation by Applicants with Disabilities Form: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?BlobID=23215

-This form must be received in the Human Resources Department by the deadline identified under the selection process
+This form must be received in the Human Resources Department by the final filing date

 of the recruitment.
 Applicants will be contacted to discuss the specifics of the request.
-SOLANO COUNTY OUR COMMUNITY
+Solano County

 - Solano County as well as cities within the County have ranked in the top 15 hottest markets across the country and within the Bay Area due to prime location and affordability.